dashpay/docs/mining/p2pool.rst

 connection so geographically close miners can mine to your pool with relatively low latency.

-This following sections describe the steps to set up an Ubuntu Server running P2Pool for Dash.
+This following section describes the steps to setup an Ubuntu Server running P2Pool for Dash.
 It has been tested with Ubuntu 16.04 LTS and 18.04 LTS and Dash 0.12.2.3.
 While a reasonable effort will be made to keep it up to date, it should be possible to modify the instructions